 Documentaries

 Documentary films offer clients the ability to use voice, images and scenery to engage community members in a modern form of storytelling.
-Though documentarians have always understood the power of this medium, Indigenous people are developing new methods of media production to support there are all traditions.
+Though documentarians have always understood the power of this medium, Indigenous people are developing new methods of media production to support their traditions.

 kwist̓aǂanmiyit: seven days with the chief.